Cybersecurity Compliance in the Education Industry: How to Protect Students’ Personal Data

 4. Monitor user activity

-Establishing robust user monitoring will help you know all actions users have performed on corporate devices and within educational networks.
+Establishing robust user monitoring will help you track all actions users have performed on corporate devices and within educational networks.

 Moreover, tracking and monitoring all access to network resources is required by PCI DSS, and maintaining records of all activities related to data processing is required by the GDPR.
 Records of user activity monitoring can also be used as evidence when investigating a cybersecurity incident.